JasonCOOLPAN/Earring-Stand/README.md

 ## Issues
 I haven't printed it out to see if the tolerances are good.
-Although the file for "Base and Hexagon Print File" isn't rendering, the file should still work when imported into a slicer.

 <img width="741" height="630" alt="image" src="https://github.com/user-attachments/assets/68b62e07-fd7d-422c-a9cc-c6c4f313a179" />